 - Has the district's enrollment been increasing or stable for multiple years? - The District's resident enrollment has been declining steadily with the decline in unemployment in the Bay Area over the past five years as well as the recent impacts from the pandemic.
-Non-resident enrollment has increased dramatically over the past five years; however, also declined during the pandemic and because of the Trump Administration's restrictive immigration policies.
-The District has implemented the GOL Program to buttress against the decline in international FTES and is implementing a series of strategic initiatives in 2021-22 to boost enrollment from increasing dual enrollment to serving a larger number of participants in the Promise Scholars Program.
+Non-resident enrollment has increased dramatically over the past five years; however, also declined during the enrollment to serving a larger number of participants in the Promise Scholars Program.

-- Are the district's enrollment projections updated at least semiannually? - o The District's enrollment projections are updated at P-1(January) and P-2 (April).
+- Are the district's enrollment projections updated at least semiannually? - The District's enrollment projections are updated at P-1(January) and P-2 (April).
 The District also projects enrollments at least three times annually for the subsequent two years, which are informed by P-1, P-2, and P-A. - Are staffing adjustments consistent with the enrollment trends? - The Colleges adjust their adjunct faculty hiring to match their enrollment projections and class offerings. - Does the district analyze enrollment and full time equivalent students (FTES) data? - Yes.
 The CBO works with the VPIs to review the enrollment estimates and compare the trends to historical data. - Does the District track historical data to establish future trends between P-1 and annual for projection purposes? - Yes.
-The historical data includes P-1, P-2, and P-A and includes a review of the projections after P-A - Has the District avoided stabilization funding? - Yes.
+The historical data includes P-1, P-2, and P-A and includes a review of the projections after P-A. - Has the District avoided stabilization funding? - Yes.
 Given the District's community-supported (basic aid) status, the District is no longer eligible for stabilization / restoration funding.